Mercersburg Academy: Athletics

-Since 2000, Mercersburg has been a member of the Mid-Atlantic Prep League (MAPL), which includes Blair Academy, The Hill School, The Hun School of Princeton, The Lawrenceville School, Peddie School, and The Pennington School.
+Since 2000, Mercersburg has been a member of the Mid-Atlantic Prep League (MAPL), which includes Blair Academy, The Hill School, Hun School of Princeton, Lawrenceville School, Peddie School, and The Pennington School.

-Alumni have competed for professional teams including the Detroit Tigers and Baltimore Orioles (MLB), Cincinnati Bengals and Pittsburgh Steelers (NFL), and Harlem Globetrotters.
+Alumni have competed for professional teams, including the Detroit Tigers and Baltimore Orioles (MLB), Cincinnati Bengals and Pittsburgh Steelers (NFL), and Harlem Globetrotters.

-Stony Batter Players (Theatre)
+Stony Batter Players (theatre)

 Mercersburg embraced the performing arts as early as 1899 with the formation of Stony Batter, the school's first drama group.
-Stony Batter was created by Camille Irvine, the wife of founding headmaster William Mann Irvine.
-The name “Stony Batter” was adopted in honor of the place near campus where U.S. President James Buchanan was born.
-Today the group is known as Stony Batter Players.
+Stony Batter was founded by Camille Irvine, the wife of the school's founding headmaster, William Mann Irvine.
+The name "Stony Batter" was adopted in honor of the place near campus where U.S. president James Buchanan was born.

+Today, the group is known as Stony Batter Players.
 Recent productions have included Fiddler on the Roof, Mamma Mia!, Proof, The Real Inspector Hound, Chicago, The Diary of Anne Frank, Antigone: An Apocalypse, Legally Blonde: The Musical, Urinetown, Mere Mortals, The Caucasian Chalk Circle, World War Z, Lend Me a Tenor, and Six, among others.
-In the spring, Stony Batter typically performs scenes from the classical or Shakespearean repertoire or a modern “10-Minute Play Festival.”
-Hollywood legend and Oscar-winner Jimmy Stewart '28 performed in Stony Batter productions while a student at Mercersburg.
-Academy Award winner Benicio Del Toro '85 is also a Mercersburg alum.
+In the spring, Stony Batter typically performs scenes from the classical or Shakespearean repertoire or from a modern "10-Minute Play Festival".
+Future Academy Award–winning actor Jimmy Stewart (class of 1928) performed in Stony Batter productions while a student at Mercersburg.
+Academy Award–winner Benicio Del Toro (class of 1985) is also a Mercersburg alumni.

 Music

 Music played an integral role at Mercersburg practically from the beginning.
-Dr. Irvine led the Mercersburg Academy Glee Club for several years, and in 1901 he published The Mercersburg Academy Song Book.
+Dr. Irvine led the Mercersburg Academy Glee Club for several years, and in 1901, he published The Mercersburg Academy Song Book.